Mittal-Analytics/deep-search/README.md

 You need to get two things now:

-1. GOOGLE_CLOUD_KEY
+1. GOOGLE_CLOUD_KEY/
    This is the Custom Search API credential and can be generated through this link: https://console.cloud.google.com/apis/credentials
-2. CX
+2. CX/
    This is the id of your Custom Search Engine and can be generated through this link: https://programmablesearchengine.google.com/cse/all

-You are now good to go, here is a basic implementation:
+You are now good to go, here is a demo implementation:

 ```python
 import os